Healthy and sustainable diets

 We’re passionate about making sure that everyone can enjoy good food, and have long supported efforts to help customers eat well - it was central to our business when we opened our first store in 1869 and remains as important as ever today.

-We know that it can be difficult for customers to have the time, money, or inspiration to access the joy that good food can bring.
-We have a clear ambition to provide access to affordable, nutritious, diverse food to everyone, every day to ensure the stustainability of the planet for future generations.
-We want to inspire customers to adopt a balanced diet, in line with the Eatwell Guide by making healthier choices easier to identify, accessible, affordable and, most of all, enjoyable and delicious.
+We know that it can be difficult for customers to have the time, money and inspiration to access the joy that good food can bring.
+We have a clear ambition to help more households achieve a balanced diet in line with the Eatwell Guide, that will benefit our health and also our planet,1-3 while still making good food affordable, accessible, convenient and, most of all, enjoyable for all.

 Our ambition